Nitrokey/nitrokey-documentation/pro/smime-email-encryption-with-thunderbird.rst

 page <https://docs.nitrokey.com/pro/smime-email-encryption.html>`__
 first.

-You need to have OpenSC installed on your System.
-Please have a look at the `wiki page of the OpenSC project <https://github.com/OpenSC/OpenSC/wiki>`__.
-While GNU/Linux users usually can install OpenSC over the package manager (e.g. sudo apt update && sudo apt install opensc on Ubuntu), macOS and Windows users can download the installation files from the wiki page.
+You need to have `OpenSC installed <https://github.com/OpenSC/OpenSC/wiki>`__ on your System.
+While GNU/Linux users usually can install OpenSC over the package manager (e.g. ``sudo apt update && sudo apt install opensc`` on Ubuntu), macOS and Windows users can download the installation files from OpenSC directly.

 .. note::